 What's NOT covered: roof repairs or replacement (even if needed for solar), landscaping, tree removal, or any cosmetic work unrelated to the solar system itself.
 For a full breakdown of panel and installation costs, check out our solar panel cost guide for 2026.

-1. Install your system before December 31, 2026 — The system must be installed and operational by year-end.
-"Installed" means the system is connected and capable of generating electricity, not just purchased or contracted.
+1. Confirm your completion date — The original installation must have been completed on or before December 31, 2025.
+"Completed" means the system was installed and capable of generating electricity, not just purchased or contracted.

 2. Get your final invoice and receipts — You'll need documentation of all costs including equipment, labor, permits, and any battery storage.